Meet the Rileys

 What do you teach?

 Mr. Riley: I currently teach World Religions to the sophomores.
-This is my 11th year at Santa Catalina, and over the years, I have taught Church History and Peace and Justice.
+Over the years, I have taught Church History and Peace and Justice.
 I also share campus ministry responsibilities with my colleagues in the Religious Studies department.
 Together, we organize retreats, chapel services, and service opportunities on Journey Days.

 Mrs. Riley: I am a member of the resident faculty as the Director of Resident Life but do not teach any classes.